 The problem isn't that AI is inefficient for enterprises.
 The problem is that AI doesn't belong to anyone.

-Every efficient enterprise model still runs on someone else's server.
-Every query still leaves the building.
-Every inference still belongs to a vendor, not a person.
+Every efficient enterprise model still starts from someone else's server.
+Every query has to be routed into another vendor's control plane.
+Every inference belongs to the provider before it belongs to the person.
 The efficiency gains are real, but the ownership model hasn't changed.
 You're still renting someone else's brain.

 TARX is built on a different premise: the AI should belong to the human.
 Not the company.
 Not the cloud.
 The human.